-- The Service will be managed by the auspicing body, Mid-Western Regional Council, through the Manager Community Services and the Coordinator. - Council will provide financial management and accountability to the funding body. - Council will maintain all relevant insurances covering workers compensation, public liability, professional indemnity, building and contents and volunteer personal accident insurances. - Day to day facilitation of the service will be the responsibility of the Community Services Officer in accordance with his/her position description. - The service budget will be regularly monitored and adhered to. - Reports will be submitted to Council quarterly of client numbers and meals supplied. - Service statistics will be electronically submitted to funding bodies on a quarterly basis. - Work health and safety will be adhered to in accordance with Council's policies. - Conduct an initial engagement with every new client. - Compliance with Council's Records Management Policy. - To provide a service that caters to the needs of people from culturally and linguistically diverse backgrounds, Aboriginal and Torres Strait Islanders, and people who may be socially and financially disadvantaged.
+- The Service will be managed by the auspicing body, Mid-Western Regional Council, through the Manager Community and Cultural Services and the CHSP Services Coordinator. - Council will provide financial management and accountability to funding bodies. - Council will maintain all relevant insurances covering workers compensation, public liability, professional indemnity, building and contents and volunteer personal accident insurances. - Day to day facilitation of the service will be the responsibility of the Community Services Officer in accordance with his/her position description. - The service budget will be regularly monitored and adhered to. - Reports will be submitted to Council quarterly of client numbers and meals supplied. - Service statistics will be electronically submitted to funding bodies on a quarterly basis. - Work health and safety will be adhered to in accordance with Council's policies. - Conduct an initial engagement with every new client. - Compliance with Council's Records Management Policy. - Conduct regular reassessments by phone/visits. - To provide a service to suit people with special dietary needs. - Collect feedback from clients by regular phone calls. - Collect feedback from surveys of existing clients. - Act on information provided by clients on improvement to the service.

-- Conduct regular reassessments by phone/visits. - To provide a service to suit people with special dietary needs. - Collect feedback from clients by regular phone calls. - Collect feedback from surveys of existing clients. - Act on information provided by clients on improvement to the service. - Act on information given by volunteers on improvements to the service. - Act on complaints received from clients/carers/volunteers.
+- Act on information given by volunteers on improvements to the service. - Act on complaints received from clients/carers/volunteers.